Ine Eriksen Søreide: Parliament

 She was also elected a Deputy Member of the Storting for Oslo in 1997, and was re-elected in 2001.
 Following Metropol's closure Eriksen Søreide joined Grette Law Firm as a trainee.
 She was elected to Parliament in the 2001 election, and was re-elected in 2005, 2009, 2013, 2017 and 2021.

 Following the Solberg Cabinet's defeat in the 2021 election, Søreide became the chair of the Standing Committee on Foreign Affairs and Defence, a position she previously held from 2009 to 2013.

 Minister of Defence

 After the election victory following the 2013 election, Søreide was appointed minister of defence in the Solberg cabinet.

-In an interview in connection with the Crimean crisis in 2014, Søreide called for higher armaments efforts from all European NATO states.
+In an interview in connection with the annexation of Crimea by the Russian Federation in 2014, Søreide called for higher armaments efforts from all European NATO states.

-In the summer of 2013, while Anne-Grete Strøm-Erichsen was still Minister of Defence, the Storting decided to introduce gender-neutral conscription in the Norwegian Armed Forces, and it was introduced in 2015 under Søreide's leadership.
+In the summer of 2013, while Anne-Grete Strøm-Erichsen was still Minister of Defence, the Storting decided to introduce gender-neutral conscription in the Norwegian Armed Forces.

-In February 2017, ahead of the NATO summit in May, Søreide expressed that it wasn't realistic to reduce two percent of BNP on defence spending in the 20 year period given.
+In February 2017, ahead of the NATO summit in May, Søreide expressed that it wasn't realistic to increase to two percent of BNP on defence spending in the 20-year period given.
 This goal was never reached during her tenure, though the defence spending did increase year by year.